-This year Council selected its best practicable option for how we treat and discharge Palmerston North's wastewater in the future.
+In 2021, Council selected its best practicable option for how we treat and discharge Palmerston North's wastewater in the future.
 On this page you can read more about the option and how we got to this point, as well as what happens next.

 In September 2021 Council confirmed a future dual discharge of treated wastewater

 Three-quarters of the time the treated wastewater will be discharged solely to the Manawatū River.
 During the remaining 25% of the time, the discharge of wastewater reduces to the river by 75% and this highly treated wastewater is then used to irrigate crops.

 We will also look at diverting a higher proportion from the river over the lifespan of the consent.

 The wastewater would also have the best treatment currently available in New Zealand.

 Currently the city's wastewater, which is all water that goes down a pipe inside your home or business, is discharged following treatment to the Manawatū River.

 Watch: Council confirmed the option at its September 2021 meeting.
 We apologise for the poor audio quality.